 Stars vs. Wild: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

-On Monday the Minnesota Wild go on the road to play the Dallas Stars for Game 1 of the NHL Playoffs First Round, starting at 9:30 PM ET on .
-The Wild are the underdog (+130) in this game against the Stars (-150).
+Game 1 of the NHL Playoffs First Round on Monday will see the Dallas Stars host the Minnesota Wild, starting at 9:30 PM ET on .
+Bookmakers favor the Stars in this matchup, listing them -150 odds on the moneyline against the Wild (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!